wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 4. Paste the copied section into template of the pre-existing alert target.

-## Link to the Tracing Service Dashboard From an Alert Target
+## Link to the Tracing Service Dashboard

-If your alert has an application or service name and it meets a specific alert target, you get a link to drill down to the [service dashboard](tracing_service_dashboard.html).
-The service dashboard lets you see RED metrics of the application or service, and find out the root cause.
+If the Wavefront Query Language (WQL) in an alert has an application or service name and when it meets a specific alert target, you get a link to drill down to the [service dashboard](tracing_service_dashboard.html).
+The service dashboard lets you see RED metrics of the application or service and identify potential hot spots.

 Let's walk through the following scenario and see how it works:

 1. Create an alert target.
 Let's use the Generic Webhook alert target template because it includes the required settings by default:
-    {% include note.html content="If you want to add this to your slack notifications, emails, or pager duty notifications, you need to copy the code snippet above and add it to the respective template." %}
+    {% include note.html content="If you want to add this to your slack notifications, emails, or pager duty notifications, you need to copy the code snippet below and add it to the respective template." %}

     <pre>
     "notificationId": "&#123;&#123;&#123;notificationId&#125;&#125;&#125;",